Asymmetry Analysis of Bilateral Shapes: Hypothesis tests

-The critical points of $V$ under the null hypothesis can be computed by the bootstrap.
-Note that the landmarks are correlated with each other, so the $d_j$ are not independent for $j=1,\ldots,J$ here, so we cannot derive the distribution of $V$ theoretically.
-Hence, bootstrap is used for estimating the critical points of $V$.
+and \citet{boyett1977} compute the critical points of $V$ under the null hypothesis using bootstrap.
+The landmarks are correlated with each other, so the $d_j$ are not independent for $j=1,\ldots,J$ here, so we cannot derive the distribution of $V$ theoretically.
+Hence, the bootstrap has been used for estimating the critical points of $V$.

-If there exists $v_j$ which exceeds the critical values of $V$, then we not only know that $H_0$ is rejected, but also know that the landmark corresponding to such $v_j$ is also important.
+If there exists $v_j$ which exceeds the critical value of $V$ at a pre-determined significance level, then we not only know that the corresponding $H_0^j$ is rejected (hence the overall $H_0$ in (\ref{eq:UIT}) is also rejected), but also know that the landmark corresponding to such $v_j$ is important.

-Our main aim is somewhat different from \citet{boyett1977}: we aim at selecting important landmarks while \citet{boyett1977}, attempt to estimate a $p$-value.
-The bootstrap procedure used by us is also different from their who have used: \begin{enumerate} \item A set $E$ containing all permutations of the dataset is constructed. \item Sample with replacement from this set $E$, i.e. sample permutations of the data.
-The permuted samples constitute the bootstrap resampled dataset. \item Test statistic $V$ is computed on the resampled dataset. \end{enumerate} On the other hand, we directly sample from the whole dataset as following: \begin{enumerate} \item Sample $N$ samples with replacement from $\{\bm a_n\}_{n=1}^N$. \item Compute $v_j$ and $V$ on resampled dataset. \end{enumerate}
+Our main aim is somewhat different from \citet{boyett1977}: we aim at discovering important landmarks while \citet{boyett1977} focuses on estimating a $p$-value.
+Also, the two bootstrap procedures are slightly different.
+Their procedure is as follows: \begin{enumerate} \item[(a)] Construct a set $E_n$ containing all random samples of size $n$ taken without replacement from origin dataset $\{\bm a_i\}_{i=1}^N$. \item[(b)] Sample with replacement $B$ times from this set $E_n$ to form the bootstrap resampled dataset. \item[(c)] Compute the test statistic $\{V^{(1)}, \dots, V^{(B)}\}$ on the resampled dataset. \item[(d)] Compare the test statistic $V$ computed on first $n$ observed data $\{\bm a_i\}_{i=1}^n$ to $\{V^{(1)}, \dots, V^{(B)}\}$. \end{enumerate} The procedure given in \citet{boyett1977} does not perform bootstrap directly on the data, and only part of the data is used in either $E_n$ or the observed statistic, which is probably to reduce the computational budget.
+In contrast, since our data size is not large and the computational budget is far more than enough, we directly sample with replacement from the whole dataset with $n=N$ and use all data to compute the observed statistic.
+Using all data is very likely to improve the final result.
+Our procedure is as follows: \begin{enumerate} \item[(a)] Sample $N$ samples with replacement from $\{\bm a_i\}_{i=1}^N$ and repeat this step $B$ times. \item[(b)] Compute $\{V^{(1)}, \dots, V^{(B)}\}$ on resampled dataset. \item[(c)] Compare the test statistic $V$ computed on all observed data $\{\bm a_i\}_{i=1}^N$ to $\{V^{(1)}, \dots, V^{(B)}\}$. \end{enumerate}